Meet Norman And Karin

 In 1999, Norman’s dad decided it was time to return to his birthplace in the Western Cape, near Graafwater in the Cederberg.
 The move wasn’t just about coming home — it was also a chance for Norman to step away from the pressures of city life.
 Living with epilepsy in a fast-paced world had become too much.

-The early days in the Cape were tough for Norman.
-But during a visit to a local government hospital, he met a surgeon who offered a life-changing solution: brain surgery.
+The early days in the Cape weren’t easy.
+But during a visit to a local government hospital, Norman met a surgeon who suggested a life-changing solution: brain surgery.
 The procedure helped manage his epilepsy, and today it remains under control with medication.
 The trade-off?
-Memory loss, which brings its own set of daily challenges.
+Short-term Memory loss brings its own set of daily challenges.
 Living with a brilliant mind and forgetful moments has shaped much of Norman’s path since then.

 Taking a Leap of Faith